reactioncommerce/reaction-docs/developer/architecture/permissions.md

 This will add the new permissions to the group and update all existing users belonging to that group.

 #### Custom Default Groups
 If you need to have more default groups on initializing your app, you can call the `createGroups()` method passing in the shopId and a roles object containining key-value pairs representing the group slug (key) and array of roles for the group (value).
+See the [documentation page](http://api.docs.reactioncommerce.com/global.html#createGroups) for more details.
 This can be done, for example, in an afterCoreInit function e.g
 ```js
 Hooks.Events.add("afterCoreInit", () => {
   Reaction.createGroups({